Subscribe to Design Weekly e-News

-Fan and Zhu are just the latest Weitzman School of Design students to participate in the school’s new externship program, which kicked off earlier this year during winter break, and has only grown in popularity since.
+Fan and Zhu are just the latest Weitzman students to participate in the school’s new externship program, which kicked off earlier this year during winter break, and has only grown in popularity since.
 The program’s formation was in large part thanks to a proposal by two architecture students—Keaton Kane and Justine Huang—last spring.

 “We were feeling the pressure to find a job,” says Kane, “and we knew our classmates were too.”